shawnmgoulet/teachosm-for-school/Modules/Module8-MappingAgriculturalandRuralLandUseOSMMapFeatures.md

 * Share

-**Learning Objectives*:**
+**Learning Objectives:**

-1. Given the list of **[map feature**s](http://wiki.openstreetmap.org/wiki/Map_Features)**, students will be able to identify and compile a list of OSM map features and their associated tags applicable to farm-to-market/agricultural/farm/ranch roads and rural roads in the two areas identified for analysis.
+1. Given the list of **[map features](http://wiki.openstreetmap.org/wiki/Map_Features)**, students will be able to identify and compile a list of OSM map features and their associated tags applicable to farm-to-market/agricultural/farm/ranch roads and rural roads in the two areas identified for analysis.

 2. Using **[overpass turbo](https://overpass-turbo.eu/)**, students will be able to examine the mapped agricultural and rural roads of the pertinent map features locally and begin to identify and prioritize issue areas where: